DigiTech Whammy DT Review

 If you haven’t played with a Whammy before, read through this review and get yourself one.
 I consider it to be one of the essential effects every guitarist should have (others include a wah and looper pedal).

 If you own a whammy pedal but aren’t sure how to get the most out of it, check out my Whammy pedal lesson here.

 DigiTech Whammy DT Features

 The original DigiTech Whammy was released in 1989 and inspired a large range of 90s guitarists through to today.
-The Whammy DT came out in 2011 so while it’s already a few years old as of this review, it’s still seen as the top pick out of the Whammy lineup in terms of features.
+The Whammy DT (link to Amazon for price and full details) came out in 2011 so while it’s already a few years old as of this review, it’s still seen as the top pick out of the Whammy lineup in terms of features.

 10 Whammy settings

 To the left of the expression pedal, you will see a range of LEDs for different whammy settings.
 The whammy effects allow you to bend your guitar notes up or down based on different intervals.
 For example, you can set it to one octave higher, a fifth higher, a fourth lower, etc. The basic idea is that when the pedal is in the heel position, your signal is untouched.
 As you roll the pedal forward, it will bend the note (or chords) up or down based on your setting.
 The 10th setting is ‘Dive bomb’ which simulates what you would be able to do if your guitar has a tremolo arm.

 The lower right ‘Whammy’ footswitch enables/disables this effect as well as the harmony or detune effects mentioned below.